dkvz/capricartes/README.md

 - [ ] We have to strip HTML from stuff or be careful to use innerText.
 - [ ] Add a huge neon-glow on hover over inputs and buttons.
 - [ ] Use template tags for reusable stuff that I need to insert.
+- [ ] Use a transition for the hover on buttons.